 Please add firstname.lastname@example.org to your email address book to ensure receipt of any messages sent to you from this website

 We are a friendly medium sized (10-14 tables) bridge club that meets every Thursday evening at Mountnessing Village Hall to play duplicate bridge.
 Play starts at 7.30pm and pairs should arrive at 07:15: if you arrive unannounced after 7.25 you may not get a game.
 The club uses wireless scoring and computer-dealt boards.
 Visitors and players with limited experience are always welcome, but note that you do need to have arranged a partner in advance as we do not currently operate a 'host' system.

 Both events are only open to club members, though any sessions played partnering non-members also count.
 To qualify for an award, a minimum of 20 sessions must be played during the year.
-There will be separate awards for Women (Faye Wernick Trophy) and Men (Lionel Wernick Trophy).
+There are separate awards for Women (Faye Wernick Trophy) and Men (Lionel Wernick Trophy).
 The ladder score will be the simple arithmetic average of all qualifying scores, without, for example, any weighting to take account of the number of contestants in each session.
 A maximum of (best) 40 scores will count in the final calculation at the end of the membership year.
 As the year progresses, the cut-off for inclusion within the displayed tables will roll forward on a pro rata basis, starting from 1 session, and gradually increasing to 20 as the year progresses.
-Full statistics for an individual player's scores during the year will be accessible through secondary menu items associated with the two Ladders.
+Full statistics for an individual player's scores during the year are accessible through secondary menu items associated with the two Ladders.